Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Quantum state estimation and noise agnostic sensing

-\end{theorem} See SM \cite{Note1} for the proof.
-The intuitive explanation of Theorem \ref{theorem1} is as follows: in the context of local parameter estimation, where all $\theta_{i}$ varies near $0$, the encoded state can be approximated as $\hat{\rho}_{\vb*{\theta}} \approx \hat{\rho}_{\vb*{0}}+\sum_{i = 1}^{M} \theta_{i} \pdv{\hat{\rho}_{\vb*{\theta}}}{\theta_{i}}$, with $\vb*{0}$ denoting the zero vector.
-Under this approximation, a violation of Eq. \eqref{NScondit2} indicates the existence of two distinct parameter sets that yield the same quantum state.
-Consequently, these parameter sets are indistinguishable, rendering unbiased estimation impossible.
+\end{theorem} See Methods Sec. \ref{methods:prooftheorem1} for the proof.
+The intuitive explanation of Theorem \ref{theorem1} is as follows: in the context of local parameter estimation, where all $\theta_{i}$ varies near $0$, the encoded state can be approximated as

+with $\vb*{0}$ denoting the zero vector. {If Eq. \eqref{NScondit2} is violated, the first-order change induced by $\theta_{i}$ can be mimicked by suitable first-order changes of the nuisance parameters.
+Therefore, $\theta_{i}$ has no distinguishable tangent-space signature in the presence of the other unknown parameters.
+In this differential local sense, $\theta_{i}$ is not identifiable, and Theorem \ref{theorem1} shows that a locally unbiased estimator with finite variance does not exist.}